Education for Sustainable Development

 ESD is not limited to imparting knowledge: it aims to strengthen the ability to act in a complex, uncertain and constantly changing world.

-It mobilizes :
+It mobilises :

 - des interdisciplinary approaches